avromi-s/sliding-puzzle-solver/README.md

 Time and space complexity constraints limit the practical use of some of the algorithms as the board size increases.
 Within an immediate or reasonable time frame:
 - 2x2 or 3x3 boards can be solved with all algorithms
-- 4x4 boards can be solved with Best-first search, sometimes with A*, and rarely with BFS
+- 4x4 boards can be solved with Best-first search, sometimes with A*, and occasionally with BFS or IDDFS
 - 5x5 boards or bigger can sometimes be solved with best-first search, but are usually unable to be solved with the other methods
 The above also depends on the difficulty of the board supplied, but that is the general trend.